 It’s also a shame that this will likely be one of the last times he sees her.
 Jonathan has moved cities three times.
 It never gets easier.

-—Jonathan North on Eleanor Rust
+Jonathan North on Eleanor Rust

 Touchstones are grounding points for Kindred.
 Kindred are neither human nor monster, and walk a difficult line between the two sides.
 They walk this line with the help of their Touchstones.
 Kindred existence is a slide (or sometimes a crash) toward monstrosity.
 A Touchstone is the rope at the top of the hole.
 It’s useful, at least until you’ve let go of it.

 Sometimes, Trevor would visit home.
-He went to his high school reunion, and had a little fling with Eric.
+He went to his high school reunion, and had a little fling with Erica.
 He visited all the old stomping grounds.
 He wandered through the lackluster malls, he tried to explain his job to his family even though they had no idea what he did.
 He could always visit the old hometown, but he was always a visitor, never a resident.
-In essence, Eric was Trevor’s Touchstone.
+In essence, Erica was Trevor’s Touchstone.
 The city was the Jyhad.
 The small town was his human life.

 A Touchstone is part of the mortal world, usually a living, breathing person.
 Rarely, it can be a place or thing.
 The Touchstone tests a vampire’s Requiem; and by her very existence, she asks challenging questions of the Kindred.
 She tests his values, his priorities, and his true nature.
 She touches his Requiem in a fundamentally positive way, even though her association might cause complications and tribulations for the vampire.

 For young Kindred, the Touchstone is usually someone she knew in life.
 He may be a spouse, lover, child, sibling, parent, friend, or even a rival.
 He’s someone who reminds her of what she was when she was alive.